vporton/salaries-science/docs/grants/radicle-grant.md

 through allocation of a part of donations to dependencies)
 - unstuck science by paid scientific marketing instead of traditional peer review

-Imprortance to unstuck science from mis-publications happened in the centralized world is immense.
+Importance to unstuck science from mis-publications happened in the centralized world is immense.
 Even one mis-published scientific project (such as OSA) may push down the entire science and therefore world economy.
+It is also important to establish an effective way to reward unknown to the world software components authors.

 ## Team :busts_in_silhouette: